“Pipeline is the machine for entrepreneurship in the region right now.” Kevin McGinnis | Sprint

-Each year approximately 10-12 new members are invited to join Pipeline.
-After an extensive selection process, new members participate in a unique and rigorous year-long business leadership development program that blends workshop modules, advice from national experts, and a deepening of the relationships among new and current Pipeline members.
-This introductory year-long program leverages a national network of business advisers at the forefront of their respective specialties who engage deeply with Pipeline members, effectively extending members’ business networks nationwide.
+Each year approximately 10-12 new entrepreneurs are invited to join Pipeline as Fellows.
+After an extensive selection process, new Fellows participate in a unique and rigorous year-long business leadership development program that blends workshop modules, advice from national experts, and a deepening of the relationships among new and current Pipeline Members.
+This introductory year-long program leverages a national network of business advisers at the forefront of their respective specialties who engage deeply with Pipeline, effectively extending the entrepreneurs’ business networks nationwide.

 What We Do

-Pipeline is an “immersion experience.”
+The initial Pipeline Fellowship year is an “immersion experience.”
 Our goal is to link each of our entrepreneurs to a robust and powerful network of supporters, peers and advisers.
 Our entrepreneurs do not just “learn about business.”
 The aim is to undergo a life altering experience that also changes the direction and trajectory of their company and connect them to lifelong friends and allies.
-In the process, Pipeline entrepreneurs recognize the power of the network, and remain engaged as they start new companies, enter even higher growth issues, become investors and continue as leaders in Pipeline –and in their communities.
+After the Fellowship year and upon becoming full Members of the organization, Pipeline entrepreneurs recognize the power of the network, and remain engaged as they start new companies, enter even higher growth issues, become investors and continue as leaders in Pipeline –and in their communities.

 What does a Fellowship Year in the Pipeline program entail?

 As an entrepreneur in the Fellowship, you will attend various functions and events – such as our three-day modules, “Innovator of the Year,” as well as optional events beneficial to building your network.
-You will establish open communication with mentors assigned specifically to you for the entire Fellowship year.
+You will establish open communication with advisers working with you for the entire Fellowship year.
 Additionally, we organize one national network building event and engage many national advisers in our work that are available to our Fellows.